slopezpereyra/slopezpereyra.github.io/_posts/2023-09-4-OnAFanaticalBook.md

 endowments.

 Burckhardt was a very sophisticated man in possession of an outstanding education.
 If anything, he's an example of the way in which fanaticism corrupts even potent intellects, rendering them sterile.
 Intelligence and education are in general not sufficient to acquire even the most elementary scientific intuition.
-Perhaps the greatest example of this is Aristotle, whose non-natural works are of the deepest intelligence, but whose natural philosophy and treatment of the Φύσις were flawed in their entirety.
-It would have sufficed to him, as well as to most of the so-called natural philosophers, to have even the most primitive embryo of an experimental method, to find that most of their claims were wrong.

-These philosophers are excused because they cared to explained the word with the tools they had at their disposal.
-Little doubt remains that, if the scientific method would have existed in his time, they would have certainly been the first to appreciate its power.
-Burckhardt, as well as the rest of modern theologians, have everything at their disposal to inquire about the world.
-They simply find it more important to agree with the barbaric doctrines of some ancient desert-wanderers.
+Specially if one's central concern is agreeing with the barbaric doctrines of some ancient desert-wanderers.

+It is hard to find anything of value in fanaticism.
+Yet, in general, it at least contains the appeal of Dionysiac fervour.
+Theology somehow obliterates this only, if not virtue, at least living characteristic.
+What remains is a sterile desert of narrow-mindedness and dogma.